luisDVA/unheadr/cran-comments.md

 ## Good Practice Checks (goodpractice pckg)
 Found 13 lines > 80 characters wide, leaving as is since code is still readable.

+* There are currently no downstream dependencies for this package.

 * This is a Minor Patch to keep up with upcoming changes to `tibble`.